tathagatamishra/Only-CSS/Snake/README.md

 This Snake game is a basic implementation and serves as a starting point for building more advanced features.
 Feel free to enhance and expand upon it to create your own unique Snake game!

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to update and customize the `README.md` file to match your specific project structure and requirements.
-Include relevant sections such as gameplay instructions, customization options, acknowledgments, and license information.
-Additionally, you can add screenshots or GIFs to showcase the game in action.